MHCPPrograms/worlds-documentation/docs/monetization/daily-reward.md

 /*
- * This class allow a trigger to open a daily reward view with the id in the props definition */ class StartDailyRewardView extends hz.Component<typeof StartDailyRewardView>{
+ * This class allows a trigger to open a daily reward view with the id in the props definition */ class StartDailyRewardView extends hz.Component<typeof StartDailyRewardView>{